Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

   update `loader_version` and/or `fabric_version`, then rerun `dev setup-intellij` and verify one real IntelliJ debug launch.
 - Other Maven dependencies:
-  update the owning module declaration in the toolchain graph or the tracked Gradle properties, then rerun `dev setup-intellij` so IntelliJ project libraries and launch inputs stay aligned.
+  update the owning module declaration in `toolchain.toml` or the tracked Gradle properties, then rerun `dev setup-intellij` so IntelliJ project libraries and launch inputs stay aligned.

 After any version change: